adamjorr/somatic-variation/README.md

 ###What it does
 Remaps poorly aligned reads in a given bam file using Stampy.

+###Why do we use it
+BWA is fast and accurate, while Stampy is slow but even more accurate.
+We use BWA to align the reads to our reference first, then use Stampy to realign the reads that were poorly mapped by BWA.

 ###Expected output
 A bam file, specified by -o.